delphidabbler/pashi/Docs/ReadMe.txt

     See the program's user guide for details of how to create a config file for PasHi from the provided template files.

-    The files will appear in your %AppData%\DelphiDabbler\PasHi directory immediately after you first run PasHi.
+    The template files will appear in your %AppData%\DelphiDabbler\PasHi directory immediately after you first run PasHi.

 3. Install GUI front end program, PasHiGUI: